Internet-of-People/iop-location-based-network/doc/INSTALL.md

 Some (mostly header-only) dependencies already included in directory `extlib`:
 - `asio` 1.10.8 standalone mode without Boost.
 Used for networking, [download here](http://think-async.com/Asio/Download).
-  Note that this library is to be included in the C++ standard soon.
+  Note that this library is a candidate to be included in the C++ standard.
 - `easylogging++` 9.94.2, used for logging in the whole source, [download here](https://github.com/easylogging/easyloggingpp)
 - `ezOptionParser` 0.2.2 (with minimal changes to compile on Windows, see file history),